elix/elix.org/content/mixins.md

 # Mixins

 Elix elements use functional mixins as a standard way to share aspects of behavior and public APIs.
+These mixins cooperate to form a [rendering pipeline](/documentation#elix-render-pipeline) for all [Elix elements](elements).

 Such mixins take the form of a plain JavaScript function that accepts a class argument and returns an extended class adding the mixin's functionality:

     const GreetMixin = (base) => class Greet extends base {
       // Mixin defines properties and methods here.